Jimmhfy/TalkingClockCodingChallenge/README.md

-# TalkingClockCodingChallenge (Gradle run command line available)
+# TalkingClockCodingChallenge
 Welcome to Talking Clock Coding Challenge.
+Gradle run command line is available to this project.

 There are three option to choose in command line.